adlnlp/form_nlu/README.md

 We provide an [colab notebook](https://colab.research.google.com/drive/1m399VuMHU3zKvXQdtZAWAediPUE8hhQc) to ensure researchers in both academic and industrial areas can access our Form-NLU.

 ## Citation
-@article{ding2023form,
-  title={Form-NLU: Dataset for the Form Language Understanding}, author={Ding, Yihao and Long, Siqu and Huang, Jiabin and Ren, Kaixuan and Luo, Xingxiang and Chung, Hyunsuk and Han, Soyeon Caren}, journal={arXiv preprint arXiv:2304.01577}, year={2023}
-}